Get Custom Training

 Example:

-“UOM Conversion Race” turns a common headache into a friendly sprint.
-Teams convert mixed inner/case/master quantities and label placements under a timer.
-Points reward accuracy and the cleanest explanation a new hire could follow.
+A gamified exercise turns unit of measure conversions into a friendly competition.
+Teams convert mixed inner, case and master quantities and adjust label placements under a timer.
+Points reward accuracy and clear explanations a new hire could follow.

 1